 “Vision’s illegal and deceptive practices that were targeted against New York’s most vulnerable residents will finally be put to an end,” said Attorney General James.
 “Owning a home is what millions of New Yorkers dream of, but Vision turned that dream into a nightmare.
 Not only are we shutting down this company’s illegal New York racket, but we are securing restitution for the many victims and are ensuring 58 families have their mortgage debts wiped away.
 A fair and transparent housing market is essential for the health, welfare, and economic stability of New York and its residents, which is why my office will never stop fighting to hold companies responsible for their deceptive actions.
 I want to thank Superintendent Lacewell and her team at DFS for their partnership and diligent work throughout this case"

 In addition to the consumer restitution and deed/title transfers, Vision will take the following actions:

 - Void and terminate residential property agreements;

 - Sell or transfer any remaining NY residential real property to an unaffiliated third party and transfer three-quarters of the proceeds of the sale to New York;

 - Keep and maintain consumer information to enable DFS and the Attorney General to administer restitution and prevent the usage of consumer information, including name and social security numbers for their benefit; and

-- Fully cooperate in any investigation undertaken by New York State in regard to compliance with the Court’s final judgement.
+- Fully cooperate in any investigation undertaken by New York State in regard to compliance with the Court’s final judgment.

-A copy of the Stipulated Consent Judgment and Stipulated Order and Final Judgment will be placed on the DFS website soon; a copy of the Proposed Stipulated Order and Final Judgement can be found here.
+A copy of the Stipulated Consent Judgment and Stipulated Order and Final Judgment will be available on this website shortly; View a copy of the Proposed Stipulated Order and Final Judgment.

 This matter was handled by Deputy Superintendent Peter C. Dean and Supervising Attorney in the Consumer Protection and Financial Enforcement Division Cynthia M. Reed.